 There are a number of comets around the sky at the moment.
 However, most of them require telescopic assistance to see them and some may be too far south in the sky to be seen by observers based in the United Kingdom.
 Here is a brief summary of the comets that may be accessible to observers with binoculars or small telescopes in the northern hemisphere.

 If you want to look for the International Space Station (ISS) as it passes over your location, please have a look at the Heavens Above web site.
 Choose your observing location in the Configuration section and then select ISS in the Satellites section.
 The ISS is at least as bright as a first magnitude star and can approach the brightness of Venus.
-Similarly, if you want to look for the Chinese space stations, Tiangong-1 and Tiangong-2 by selecting the appropriate links.
-It has been known for some time now that Tiangong-1 will re-enter the Earth's atmosphere in an "uncontrolled manner" early in 2018, most likely in March.
-Tiangong-1 and Tiangong-2 are significantly fainter than the ISS, normally as bright as a third or fourth magnitude star.
-Predictions for other satellites obtained from the Heavens Above web site.
+Similarly, if you want to look for the Chinese space station, Tiangong-1, you are too late!
+Tiangong-1 re-entered the Earth's atmosphere in an "uncontrolled manner" on April 2nd 2018 at 00:16 UTC over an uninhabited part of the central Pacific Ocean at longitude 164.3° west and 13.6° south after the loss of a telemetry link in 2016.
+Tiangong-2, the sole remaining Chinese space station orbiting the Earth is normally as bright as a third or fourth magnitude star.
+Predictions for it and other satellites may also be obtained from the Heavens Above web site.

 Another satellite-related phenomena to look out for are the so-called "Iridium flares".
 These bright flashes of sunlight reflecting off the Iridium series of communication satellites can be seen at night and also occasionally during the daytime if they are bright enough.
 Predictions for the next seven nights can be obtained from the Heavens Above web site by setting your observing location in the Configuration section and then selecting Iridium Flares in the Satellites section.